MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/governance/install-and-configure-workflow-for-sharepoint-server.md

 ![Three workflow platforms in SharePoint 2013.](../media/WF15-WorkflowInstall1.png)

 The only platform available when you first install SharePoint Server is the SharePoint 2010 Workflow platform.
-The SharePoint 2013 Workflow platform and the Project Server platform require additional steps.
+The SharePoint 2013 Workflow platform and the Project Server platform require more steps.
 The three workflow platforms are outlined in the following table.

 **Workflow Platform types available in SharePoint Server**